 At Beauchamp & O'Rourke Pharmacy, we are as committed to helping you avoid getting sick as we are to helping you feel better.

-We have certified pharmacists to administer immunizations right in the store, and no appointments are necessary!
+We have certified pharmacists to administer immunizations right in the store.
+Call our pharmacy today (775-4321) to schedule an appointment!
 Some immunizations may be billed to Medicare or your insurance plan.
+A vaccine administration fee may apply.

 Influenza (“the flu”) is a contagious disease caused by a virus and can be spread by coughing, sneezing or nasal secretions.
 Both children and adults can contract influenza at any point during the calendar year, though occurrences are highest from November to May.
 Getting vaccinated in December, or even later, may still be beneficial to avoid contracting the virus.
 By getting vaccinated, you can protect yourself from influenza and may also avoid spreading it to others.